 - Executive remuneration components by company size

 - Executive remuneration components by industry

-- Wage gap analysis by company size and industry
+- Wage gap by company size and industry

 The South African economy has remained under pressure.
 Since the last issue of the 21st Century Executive Pay Barometer was released, the South African economy has experienced renewed investor confidence as a result of key political and economic events.